Rilance/Desktop-Pet-AI/README.md

 pip install -r requirements.txt
 ```

-This completes the three parts (May be?).
+This completes the three parts (Maybe?).

 Finally, confirm if all models are in place…